Emotionally coping with diabetes: 7 tips for the newly diagnosed

 It can be a shock to discover you have diabetes.
 You might even feel disbelief and find it hard to accept the diagnosis.
 These feelings are common.
 In time, as you digest the information, you’ll learn how to live your life with diabetes with the support of others.

 However, there’s no doubt those early days after diagnosis can be challenging.
 Here’s seven tips to coping with diabetes if you’ve been recently diagnosed.
 Follow them to help take control and develop a positive and empowered outlook.

 Many experts compare people’s reactions to a diabetes diagnosis with grief.
 You may experience denial, anger or sadness before reaching acceptance.
 Give yourself time and go easy on yourself.
 You might not work out all your feelings and emotions about diabetes today, but you can get there.

 2) Talk to your healthcare team

-Did you take in 100 per cent of what your healthcare team told you following diagnosis?
+Did you take in 100 percent of what your healthcare team told you following diagnosis?
 Probably not.
-Don’t be nervous about chasing them up for more information about any appointments, lifestyle changes or medications you will need.
+Don’t be nervous about asking them for more information about any appointments, lifestyle changes or medications you will need.
 Getting more information will help you piece together the full story about your condition and can help you feel less confused or overwhelmed.